Northern Care Guide

 I highly recommend using UVB.
-If used, be aware they require changing about every 6 months or less (unless stated on the package).
-There is a special dust inside these bulbs that allows for the production of UVB that breaks down over time and thus one must replace the bulbs semi-annually regardless if they are still emitting light.
+If used, be aware they require changing about every 6 -12 months or so (unless stated on the package).
+There is mercury inside these bulbs that allows for the production of UVB that breaks down over time and thus one must replace the bulbs semi-annually regardless if they are still emitting light.
 There are different kinds of UVB light bulbs provided to the hobby because there are animals that have different basking behaviors and UVB requirements for psychological and physiological uses.
-Some animals, such as bearded dragons, require high levels of UVB because of the way the live in the wild (basking all day in the high noon sun).
+Some animals, such as bearded dragons, require high levels of UVB because of the way they live in the wild (basking all day in the high noon sun).
 Some animals such as, blue tongue skinks, use moderate to lower levels of UVB (aka a moderate UVI) because they bask in the early morning and afternoon/evenings when the UVB output from the sun is less.
 Using the right UVB product will ensure the best outcome for your skink.

-I have seen far more animals develop MBD due to incorrect UV use than with incorrect dietary supplementation.
+I have seen far more animals develop MBD due to incorrect use of UV use than with incorrect dietary supplementation.